Kung Pao Chicken

 Kung Pao Chicken:

-- 2 skinless, boneless chicken breast, diced into bite sized chunks
+- 2 skinless, boneless chicken breasts, diced into bite-sized chunks

 - 1 tbsp cornstarch